ydhongHIT/DDRNet/README.md

 # Usage

 This repo contains the model codes and pretrained models for classification and semantic segmentation.
-You can refer to [ HRNet-Semantic-Segmentation-pytorch-v1.1](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1) for train and test the models locally.
+You can refer to [ HRNet-Semantic-Segmentation-pytorch-v1.1](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1) for training and testing the models locally.

 # Pretrained models